1924 - 2019

 In 1999 Shafer led an effort to create today’s Napa Valley Vintners Community Health Center located in Napa.
 This single facility is designed to house four nonprofit organizations that provide key medical and wellbeing services to Napa’s low-income residents.
 Each organization is guaranteed rent costs at well below market levels allowing them to utilize more of their budgets to provide critical services.

-Over the decades, Shafer has been the recipient of numerous awards for both wine quality and for his work in philanthropy.
+Over the decades, Shafer was the recipient of numerous awards for both wine quality and for his work in philanthropy.
 In 2010 both he and son Doug were invited to the James Beard Foundation Awards in New York, the “Oscars of the Food World,” where they were honored by being named “Outstanding Wine and Spirits Professional.”
 Shafer was thrilled to join previous Napa Valley recipients: Robert Mondavi (‘91), André Tchelistcheff (‘92), and Jack and Jamie Davies (‘96).